17 Best Female Ukulele Players

 9. May Singhi Breen

 May Singhi Breen, born in 1891, created a name for herself with her ukulele and gained the title “The Original Ukulele Lady.”
-Indeed, what began as a simple Christmas gift turned into a decades-long career and fondness for the ukulele.
+Indeed, what began as a simple Christmas gift turned into a decades-long career and fondness for the uke.

 Breen constituted a band named The Syncopators and afterward, for 16 years, hosted a radio show, the “Sweethearts of Air,” with Peter DeRose for sixteen years.

 Breen was inducted into the Ukulele Hall of Fame as the 1st woman in 2000.
-Besides, she is credited as a pioneer in the ukulele acceptance as an excellent instrument by the American Federation of Musicians.
+Besides, she is credited as a pioneer in the uke acceptance as an excellent instrument by the American Federation of Musicians.

 10. Priscilla Ahn